anisekai-project/service/README.md

 you're welcome to open issues for feature requests, which may be considered for implementation when time permits.

 # Library File Structure
+This is not the current version of the structure, but what is the goal for the library v2 (even if the based structure is very similar).
 ```
 ──/
  ├── automation/            # Root of Freya's import folder